 Question 28:

-Winter days are frigid for the ducks.
+are frigid for the ducks.

 The highlighted word 'are' is a verb.
 A verb conveys action or a state of being.